Should you go the prefab ADU route? Are they legal in your area? Can you afford one? Here’s all the info you need to get started!

 Prefab ADUs range in cost from modest to extravagant, so whatever your taste and budget, there’s probably a prefab for you.
 The companies are happy to let you tour model homes so you can walk around inside the units and see the quality of the construction and finishes.

 You can also visit the factories where the ADUs are manufactured and witness the process firsthand.
+Representatives from the manufacturer will explain all aspects of the build and show you different interior and exterior finishes.
 It’s fascinating and can go a long way toward making you comfortable with the idea of buying a prefab.

 There are a few companies that specialize in low-cost prefabs, and they’re worth checking out if your budget is tight.
 But keep in mind that if their factories are hundreds of miles from your lot, the cost of transportation may eat into your savings.

 Read about the comparative costs of prefab vs. custom ADUs here.